Amera’s Bezela Wa Roz (Pea & Meat Stew)

-On high, heat two tablespoons of the oil in a pan.
+On high, heat 2 tbsp of the oil in a pan.
 Brown the diced onion.
 Add the lamb and sear to get some colour on the meat and seal it.

 Stir the chopped fresh tomatoes, tinned crushed tomatoes and tomato paste into the lamb.
 Then crumble the chicken stock cube into the pan and stir thoroughly.
 Add a generous pinch of salt and pepper.